jrandj/aws-solutions-architect-associate/README.md

 1. Amazon CloudFront

-    * CloudFront is a content delivery service that works in conjunction with other services to provide developers with a simple way to distribute content to end users.
+    * CloudFront is a Content Delivery Network (CDN) that works in conjunction with other services to provide developers with a simple way to distribute content to end users.

     * This service is useful for companies with a need for higher response times and large file content that want to distribute these files to a sizeable number of users.
 Once content is put in an origin server, like an Amazon Simple Storage Service bucket or an Elastic Compute Cloud instance, it’s pushed out to multiple CloudFront servers as content is requested.

+    * An **Edge Location** is the location where content will be cached.
+This is separate to an AWS Region or AZ.
+Edge locations are not just read only, they can be written to as well.
+Objects are cached for the life of the Time to Live (TTL).
+Cached objects can be cleared but you will be charged.

+    * The **Origin** is the origin of all the files that the CDN will distribute.
+This can be an S3 Bucket, an EC2 Instance, an Elastic Load Balancer, or Route 53.

+    * The **Distribution** is the name given to the CDN which consists of a collection of Edge Locations.

+    * A **Web Distribution** is typically for websites and a **RTMP** is used for media streaming.

+    * Use signed URLs or cookies when you want to secure content so that only the people you authorise are able to access it.
+A signed URL is for individual files with 1 file corresponding to 1 URL.
+A signed cookie is for multiple files with 1 cookie corresponding to multiple files.
+If your origin is EC2, then use CloudFront.
+If your origin is S3, then use an S3 signed URL.

 1. AWS Direct Connect